 High urgency incidents are still displayed at the top of queue, even after low urgency incidents have been acknowledged.

-If you want to an incident to re-trigger after a given period of time, you can set up an acknowledgement timeout period for your service.
-This option ensures that an incident is isn't disregarded after being ack'd.
+If you want an incident to re-trigger after a given period of time, you can set up an acknowledgement timeout period for your service.
+This option ensures that an incident isn't disregarded after being ack'd.